elifesciences-publications/LED-flashing-control-program/README.md

 # LED-flashing-control-program
-The program used to control LED firing pattern on through  a PC.
+The code used to create the application controlling LED firing pattern through  a PC.
 It needs a Labview main program to function.